There are about a million and one things to do in Barcelona for just about any kind of traveler.

-Barcelona might be best know as the “City of Gaudí” but there is so much more to it than that.
+Barcelona might be best known as the “City of Gaudí” but there is so much more to it than that.

 We spent over a month exploring Barcelona recently, and fell in love with its rich history, vibrant, atmosphere, electric energy, thrumming nightlife, expressive people, and majestic views.
 Filled to the brim with sights to see, things to do, amazing tapas to eat, sangria to drink, beaches to chill on, and historic places to explore we currently rank Barcelona very highly on our list of favorite cities in the world.

 Big words?
 You bet, but Barcelona deserves them, and more.